-Article 41 of the EBGL enables all TSOs within the CCR Core to develop a proposal for a methodology for a market-based allocation process of CZC for the exchange of balancing capacity or sharing of reserves.
+Article 41 of the EBGL enables all Hansa TSOs to develop a proposal for a methodology for a market-based allocation process of CZC for the exchange of balancing capacity or sharing of reserves.
 This section provides a summary of the EBGL requirements for the MB CZCA.